-In terms of weight and nutrition, F is more alert and focused.
-He’s less sleepy and much more engaged, now spending more time within the communal areas and less time in his room asking to sleep and telling the team to “leave him alone”.
+In terms of nutrition and weight gain, F is more alert and focused.
+He’s less sleepy and much more engaged.
+Now spending more time within the communal areas and less time in his room asking to sleep and telling the team to ‘leave him alone’.

-F has gained weight from July 2020 to August 2020 gaining 3KG, this is due to F being more alert and now eating with other residents.
+F has gained weight from July 2020 to August 2020, gaining 3KG.
+This is due to F being more alert and now eating with the other residents.
 He mirrors others and eats much more, sometimes 2 desserts!
-He enjoys his meals and the social environment, and dining is a much more positive experience for F.
+He enjoys his meals and the social environment.
+Dining is a much more positive experience for F.

 To sum up, F is more alert, he is eating and drinking more, and his body language is relaxed and less tense.